City of Regina Homepage

 Parking Permits

 fices and other locations for those who have a permit in the front window of their vehicles.
 People who have accessible parking permits are unable to walk unassisted for more than 50 metres.
 In these situations, individuals and their care providers need larger parking stalls to load and unload devices such as walkers and wheelchairs.
 Unobstructed access to sidewalk ramps is essential.
-Those who make the decision to illegally park in an accessible parking stall could face a $210 fine.
-Failure to pay the fine will result in towing the vehicle to impound.
+Those who make the decision to illegally park in an accessible parking stall could face a $220 fine.
+Failure to pay the fine will result in towing the vehicle to be impounded.
 In addition to the fine, applicable towing and storage fees are also applied at the impound yard.
 Apply for Parking Placard: If you have a temporary or permanent disability, you can request a placard through the Saskatchewan Abilities Council to park in reserved parking spots or parking zones.
-Purchase Accessible Parking Permit: The City of Regina sells parking permits to those residents who have a valid Saskatchewan Abilities Council placard at City Hall 2476 Victoria Avenue between 8 a.m. to 4:45 p.m., Monday to Friday.
-The permit costs $12.50 per month or $150 per year and allows you to park up to three hours at any one or two hour parking meter without depositing any coins.
-However, you can only park for 15 minutes in a red capped 15 minute parking meter.
+Purchase Accessible Parking Permit: The City of Regina sells parking permits to those residents who have a valid Saskatchewan Abilities Council placard at City Hall - 2476 Victoria Avenue between 8 a.m. and 4:45 p.m., Monday to Friday.
+The permit costs $12.50 per month or $150 per year and allows you to park up to three hours in paid parking zones without paying regular parking fees.
+However, you can only park for 15 minutes in a loading zone.
 Vehicle Ownership All applicants are required to provide a driver's licence and prove vehicle ownership by providing a valid vehicle registration.
 If the applicant is not the registered owner, but is the principal operator, the applicant must provide a letter from the registered owner declaring that the applicant is the principal operator of the vehicle (i.e. a parent owns the vehicle but the child is the principal operator).
-An applicant operating an employer-owned vehicle must provide proof of employment with the business that owns the vehicle (i.e. letter from company on company letterhead).
+An applicant operating an employer-owned vehicle must provide proof of employment with the business that owns the vehicle (i.e., a letter from the company on company letterhead).
 Parking Permit Request Form Permits

 Foxtail Information